codingPhuc/obsidian_git_computer_network/Operation functions and principles of the layers in the network model OSI, TCP IP, IP.md

 4. Transport layer: Provides reliable, end-to-end data transport services, responsible for segmentation and reassembly, error detection, and flow control.
 TCP , UDP ,PORT NUMBERS
-THE DATA IN THIS SECTION
+THE DATA IN THIS SECTION ARE CALL SEGMENT

 5. Session layer: Establishes and manages sessions between applications, responsible for establishing, managing and terminating connections.
 START  AND STOP SESSIIONS